ParthBangar/CoffeeShop_Sales_Analysis/README.md

 Recommended Analysis:

--How do sales vary by day of the week and hour of the day?
+- How do sales vary by day of the week and hour of the day?

--Are there any peak times for sales activity?
+- Are there any peak times for sales activity?

 - What is the total sales revenue for each month?

 -How do sales vary across different store locations?

--what is the average price/order per person?
+- What is the average price/order per person?

--Which products are the best selling in terms of quantity and revenue?
+- Which products are the best selling in terms of quantity and revenue?

--How do sales vary by product category and type?
+- How do sales vary by product category and type?